Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — C.H.
 Spurgeon

-"Gimel" (ג) is the third letter of the Hebrew Aleph-Bet and it is represented by a camel.
-In a previous hub "Bless and Knee" it was noted that the camel could be viewed as a bestower of blessings and benefits.
+"Gimel" (ג) is the third letter of the Hebrew Aleph-Bet, and a camel represents it.
+A camel, in the ancient world, was valued as a bestower of blessings and benefits.

-This letter and its pictograph offer us this very same illustration of the Holy Spirit, the third person of the Trinity and a bestower of benefits and blessings, as is described by Paul in his first letter to the Corinthian church.
+This third letter of the Aleph-Bet and its pictograph offer us this very same illustration of the Holy Spirit, the third person of the Trinity.
+He is a bestower of benefits and blessings described by Paul in his first letter to the Corinthian church.

 the manifestation of the Spirit is given to each one for the profit of all: for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually as He wills.

 A camel is also noted for its kneeling or descending as well as its lifting up.
 The Holy Spirit is seen in these two types of actions as well.
-We see the Holy Spirit descending like a dove when Jesus being baptized...
+The Holy Spirit descends like a dove during the baptism of Jesus.

 When all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened.
 And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, “You are My beloved Son; in You I am well pleased.”